 JVET-K0202 Non-CE2: On SAO Edge Offset classification [G. Laroche, J. Taquet, C. Gisquet, P. Onno (Canon)]

 This contribution presents a modification of the SAO Edge offset classification and offsets coding.
 The modification of the Edge offset classification is similar to those proposed in CE2-3.4 which consist in modifying the sign function used for the Edge offset category determination.
-In this contribution, when the same classification as CE2-3.4 is enabled, the peak and valley offsets are coded with an explicit sign signaling as Band offsets and the Luma offsets are predicted by a default value.
+In this contribution, when the same classification as CE2-3.4 is enabled, the peak and valley offsets are coded with an explicit sign signalling as Band offsets and the Luma offsets are predicted by a default value.
 Moreover, in a second modification, several sign functions are competing at encoder side and explicitly signaled in the bitstream.
 An average BDR YUV (14:1:1) gain is reported compared to VTM1.0 of -0.11%, -0.21%, -0.18%, -0.48% for respectively AI, RA, LDB and LDP configurations for the first modification and an average BDR YUV (14:1:1) gain of -0.12%, -0.26%, -0.37%, -0.95% for respectively AI, RA, LDB and LDP configurations for both modifications.

 Almost no gain in BMS (likely due to interdependency with BMS) – as ALF is now in VTM, this would likely be the case for the next VTM as well.